 • Logs must clearly indicate band, mode, date and time, received callsign and both sent and received exchanges for all QSOs.
 A scoring summary sheet must be included with all paper logs showing entrant’s callsign, operating location, mailing address, and claimed score.
 All entries are encouraged to use the official OhQP county abbreviations for logging and the received exchange from Ohio stations.

 • All entrants are strongly encouraged to submit their entry in a computer readable format.
 Logging programs that support the OhQP are available in the links section of this site.
 Computer generated logs must be submitted in Cabrillo format (see cabrillo information below).
-No binary files will be accepted.
+No binary files or ADIF files will be accepted.
 If you need help converting please ask on the OhQP mailing list.
-Entries may be submitted electronically (encouraged) to our online web submittal page; on an IBM compatible, MS-DOS formatted 3.5″ disk; or on paper.
-Paper logs and disk entries must be sent to the address listed below and must be postmarked no later than 30 days after the end of the contest.
+Entries may be submitted electronically (encouraged) to our online web submittal page or on paper.
+Paper log entries must be sent to the address listed below and must be postmarked no later than 30 days after the end of the contest.

 • Paper entry forms and operating aids (rules, summary sheets, log sheet and county abbreviations) are available for downloading in PDF format from the links section of this site.

 • All Ohio entrants that are members of an Ohio club should indicate such on their summary sheets or in their electronic logs so that their scores may be credited to their respective clubs.

 • Logs that have been received are listed on the OhQP web site.

 • Final results are posted on this site.

 • Plaques are available and will be awarded based upon sponsorship.
 Any individual or group wishing to sponsor a plaque should contact Jim Stahl, K8MR, at email@example.com or via surface mail.

 – Ohio Single Operator High Power – sponsored by Mike Zilavy WA3C